-Access to ebooks that show this message on iDiscover are restricted: it might mean that –
+Access to ebooks that show this message on iDiscover is restricted: it might mean that:

 - you can only access the ebook by using a particular computer in the University Library or certain Faculty or Departmental Libraries, often described as 'affiliated libraries'

 - only one person can access the ebook at a time.